Art Deco architecture of New York City: Common elements

 In comparison to downtown, which already had skyscrapers dating to the previous century and fewer available plots, Midtown Manhattan was only just beginning to develop its skyline as Art Deco became popular.
 Its business district was booming after the construction of Grand Central Terminal and the undergrounding of train tracks opening up new plots for development.
 42nd Street became Midtown's major Art Deco thoroughfare, hosting some of the city's most famous skyscrapers.
 One of the earliest was the Chanin Building (1927–1929), headquarters for the Chanin Construction Company.
 It featured buttresses evocative of miniature skyscrapers on the exterior, along with abstract floral reliefs on the lower floors.
 Inside, the lobby included bronze grills that laud the economic opportunity of the city.

 New York's architects were caught in a furious race for the title of tallest building in the world, and several Art Deco buildings vied for the title.
 By the end of 1930 more than 11 building plans had more than 60 floors; among them were the Chrysler Building and the Empire State Building, both of which increased in height from earlier drafts.
-In competition with 40 Wall Street for the title of the tallest building, William Van Alen secretly constructed the Chrysler Building's 185 foot steel spire within the building itself, hoisting it and securing it into position in a single day, claiming the title of the tallest building.
-The triumph was short-lived; a month later Al Smith updated the plans for the Empire State Building, adding more stories and a 200-foot spire of its own.
+In competition with 40 Wall Street for the title of the tallest building, architect William Van Alen secretly constructed the Chrysler Building's 185 foot steel spire within the building itself, hoisting it and securing it into position in a single day, claiming the title of the tallest building.
+The triumph was short-lived; a month later former governor and businessman Al Smith updated the plans for the Empire State Building, adding more stories and a 200-foot spire of its own.

 The Chrysler Building's spire went up just one day before the October 1929 Wall Street Crash that triggered the economic turmoil of the Great Depression.
 The immediate impact of the Depression was a reduction in building of all kinds; one architectural firm went from 17 filed plans for buildings up to 30 stories in 1929 to just three plans in 1930, the tallest being four stories.
 The scope of some existing construction was also downsized; the Metropolitan Life Company intended to capture the title for tallest building with the Metropolitan Life North Building, but construction stopped during the downturn and never resumed, leaving it an "enormous stump" of 31 stories instead of the planned hundred.
-In the shadow of the deepening Depression, the Metropolitan Opera abandoned its plans to move to a new three-block complex financed by John D. Rockefeller Jr. Rockefeller decided to proceed with the project, hiring three different architectural firms.
+In the shadow of the deepening Depression, the Metropolitan Opera abandoned its plans to move to a new three-block complex financed by John D. Rockefeller Jr. Rockefeller decided to proceed with the construction of Rockefeller Center, hiring three different architectural firms.
 The architects envisioned a plan for buildings arranged on several axes, clad in the same materials.
 At the center was 30 Rockefeller Plaza.
 The Rockefellers earmarked $150,000 ($ adjusted for inflation) for art in the plaza alone, filling the space with paintings, reliefs, and sculptural forms.
 The decorative features focus on the achievements of humankind, mythology, and stories of education and commerce.